 If you are a first-time borrower, you must complete an online loan counseling session.
 Loan proceeds will not be disbursed until the loan counseling requirement has been met.

 In addition, if you graduate, drop below half-time, or withdraw from Ball State, you are required to complete an online exit interview with the U.S. Department of Education.

 During this session you will receive general information on expected monthly repayments, repayment options, and debt management planning to facilitate repayment.

 Repayment of your loan(s) begins six months after you cease to be enrolled at least half-time.
 Minimum monthly payments are $40.

-You have five repayment plans to select from:
+You have seven repayment plans to select from:

 Copyright © 2015 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241